ABOUT CROOKED CREEK

 FISHING CROOKED CREEK

 The best fishing on Crooked Creek is harder to reach, and it really pays to hire one of our experienced guides who knows the whereabouts of these wild, beautiful fish.
+We boast the best collection of smallmouth gurus around, all of whom have spent countless hours on Crooked Creek.

 Navigating through the dense growth, structure, and log jams up and down the river can be tricky too, so floating with someone who is intimately familiar with Crooked is a good idea.
 Smallmouths are very susceptible to fishing pressure, and it doesn’t take much to send the bass into specific, hard-to-reach areas.